amtkhdkr/alpha_bravo_charlie/README.md

 # How to run

 make up - Start all containers

+ ###Python bootstrap script:

+- Makes sure that the [Jinja2 templates](https://jinja.palletsprojects.com/en/3.0.x/templates/) under the ./templates folder
+- These templates provide substitution to variables like container names, SSH welcome messages and so on.
+  Example:
+`{{alpha.ip_address}}` translates to `172.16.100.140` which is defined in constants.yml

+- Ansible inventory is fully templated to ensure minimum hard-coding.

 make ansible - Provision and customize the containers